Extracorporeal Membrane Oxygenation (ECMO)

 VA-ECMO can be used as a bridge to decision (BTD), bridge to bridge (BTB), bridge to transplant (BTT), as well as bridge to recovery (BTR).

-As stated in the 2021 European Resuscitation Council (ERC) guidelines, ECMO for ECPR may be considered as a rescue therapy in selected patients with cardiac arrest when conventional cardiopulmonary resuscitation (CPR) is failing.
-Commonly used criteria include witnessed cardiac arrest with bystander CPR, short time to establishing ECPR (<60 min from CPR onset), young age and no major comorbidities, and a known or suspected treatable cause of cardiac arrest.
-ECPR should be considered particularly in hypothermic cardiac arrest and patients with hypothermia and risk factors for imminent cardiac arrest (ie, core temperature <30 degrees Celsius, ventricular arrhythmia, systolic blood pressure <90 mm Hg); however, prognostic evaluation of successful rewarming should be assessed whenever possible based on the Hypothermia Outcome Prediction after Extracorporeal Life Support (HOPE; www.hypothermiascore.org).
+As stated in the 2021 European Resuscitation Council (ERC), ECMO for ECPR may be considered as rescue therapy in selected patients with cardiac arrest when conventional cardiopulmonary resuscitation (CPR) is failing.
+Commonly used criteria include witnessed cardiac arrest with bystander CPR, short time to establish ECPR (<60 min from CPR onset), young age with no major comorbidities, and a known or suspected treatable cause of cardiac arrest.
+ECPR should be considered particularly in hypothermic cardiac arrest as well as hypothermia and risk factors for imminent cardiac arrest (ie, core temperature <30 degrees Celsius, ventricular arrhythmia, systolic blood pressure <90 mm Hg).
+However, prognostic evaluation of successful rewarming should be assessed whenever possible based on the Hypothermia Outcome Prediction after Extracorporeal Life Support (HOPE) (www.hypothermiascore.org).

-According to the 2017 Extracorporeal Life Support Organization (ELSO) guidelines for respiratory failure in adults, the use of VV-ECMO should be considered in severe isolated respiratory failure without HF, with a high risk of death (see Acute Respiratory Failure).
-The use of ECMO in the treatment of coronavirus disease 2019 (COVID-19)–related respiratory failure became the dominant use of this approach during the pandemic.
+According to the 2017 Extracorporeal Life Support Organization (ELSO) guidelines for respiratory failure in adults, VV-ECMO should be considered in severe isolated respiratory failure without HF and with a high risk of death (see Acute Respiratory Failure).
+During the coronavirus disease 2019 (COVID-19) pandemic, ECMO applied in the treatment of COVID-19–related respiratory failure became the dominant use of this approach.
 At that time VA-ECMO continued to be used as both respiratory and cardiac output support or replacement.

 ContraindicationsTop

-ECMO is used in emergent cases as a rescue therapy; therefore, contraindications include irreversibility of the underlying disease, absolute contraindications to anticoagulation, and severe immunosuppression.
+ECMO is used in emergent cases as rescue therapy.
+Therefore, contraindications include irreversibility of the underlying disease, absolute contraindications to anticoagulation, and severe immunosuppression.
 In the case of VV-ECMO used for isolated respiratory support, contraindications in our own setting include intensive mechanical ventilation for ≥7 days (high fraction of inspired oxygen [FiO2] and high airway pressures, eg, plateau pressure >30 cm H2O).
-In addition, the risk of severe complications significantly increases with age.
+In addition, the risk of severe complications increases significantly with age.

 ComplicationsTop